Tips for improving deliverability and engagement in email marketing

 - Remove dormant subscribers; those who never click nor open (yet they never bounce). nuevoMailer has a special utility for that.
 There is no point to keep sending to uninterested subscribers.

-- Segment your lists and send more targeted email campaigns.
+- Segment your mailing lists so you can send more targeted email campaigns.
 More.

 - Provide clear opt-out instructions (and links).